6. Character vectors#

 ## [1] "spam, bacon, spam, and spam"

-Given a raw text file, readLines can load it into memory to represent it as a character vector, with each line stored in a separate string.
+Given a raw text file, readLines loads it into memory and represents it as a character vector, with each line stored in a separate string.

 "https://github.com/gagolews/teaching-data/raw/master/README.md"